Falcon Leadership Institute

-LEAD 1000 is a 2-credit course offered in the fall semester of every year only.
+LEAD 1000 is a 3-credit course offered in the fall semester of every year only.

 This course takes a deep dive into the study of leadership development and offers students information on how to get involved during their time on campus.
 You will discuss different leadership theories and models, learn about team work and collaboration, and spend the semester building healthy relationships with your cohort and instructors.

-Upon acceptance into the program, you will be able to register for a LEAD 1000 section and BGSU 1910 course like normal during orientation.
+Upon acceptance into the program, you will be able to register for a LEAD 1000 section like normal during orientation.